-(2) Deposits to the account may be excluded from adjusted gross income as provided in 15-30-2110 in an amount not to exceed the lesser of 20% of the taxpayer's net income attributable to agricultural business included in federal adjusted gross income or \$20,000 a year.
-For the purposes of this section, a taxpayer is considered to have made a deposit to an account if the deposit is made:
+- (2) Deposits to the account may be excluded from adjusted gross income as provided in 15-30-2110 in an amount not to exceed the lesser of 20% of the taxpayer's net income attributable to agricultural business included in federal adjusted gross income or \$20,000 a year.
+For the purposes of this section, a taxpayer is considered to have made a deposit to an account if the deposit is made: - (a) during the a tax year; or

-- (a) during the a tax year; or - (b) for a specific tax year if it is made within 3 1/2 months after the close of the tax year beginning before January 1, 2024. - (3) A deposit not distributed within 3 years is considered to have been distributed to the taxpayer as provided in 15-30-3005. - (4) A portion of a deposit distributed within 6 months of the date deposited is income in the year for which an exclusion was taken.
+- (b) for a specific tax year if it is made within 3 1/2 months after the close of the tax year beginning before January 1, 2022. - (3) A deposit not distributed within 3 years is considered to have been distributed to the taxpayer as provided in 15-30-3005. - (4) A portion of a deposit distributed within 6 months of the date deposited is income in the year for which an exclusion was taken.
 The taxpayer shall file a return or amended return as necessary to report the income in the appropriate year.
 (Terminates on occurrence of contingency--sec.
 9, Ch.
 262, L. 2001.)"

-"15-30-3004.
+- "15-30-3004.
 (Temporary) Montana farm and ranch risk management account -- creation -- administration.
 (1) A Montana farm and ranch risk management account is a trust created or organized in the state for the exclusive benefit of the taxpayer.
 The account trustee must be a financial institution, other than an investment adviser, as defined in 15-62-103, supervised by the United States or by the state of Montana.
-The trust must be created by written instrument.
+The trust must be created by written instrument. - (2) The trustee may not accept any deposit for any tax year in excess of the amount allowed as a deduction under15-30-3003.

-- (2) The trustee may not accept any deposit for any tax year in excess of the amount allowed as a deduction under15-30-3003. - (3)(2) The trustee shall report to the department if a portion of a deposit is distributed within 6 months of the date of deposit. - (4)(3) The assets of the trust must consist entirely of cash or of obligations that have adequate stated interest and that pay the interest at least annually. - (5)(4) All income of the trust must be distributed currently to the grantor. - (6)(5) The assets of the trust may not be commingled with other property except in a common trust fund or common investment fund.
+1 (3)(2) The trustee shall report to the department if a portion of a deposit is distributed within 6 months 2 of the date of deposit.
+3 (4)(3) The assets of the trust must consist entirely of cash or of obligations that have adequate stated

+- (4)(3) The assets of the trust must consist entirely of cash or of obligations that have adequate stated interest and that pay the interest at least annually. - (5)(4) All income of the trust must be distributed currently to the grantor. - 6 (6)(5) The assets of the trust may not be commingled with other property except in a common trust 7 fund or common investment fund.
 (Terminates on occurrence of contingency--sec.
 9, Ch.
 262, L. 2001.)"